Deathspike/mangarack/README.md

 * `--runnable.cli.disableMangafoxHeuristicCrop 1` disables *MangaFox* image cropping.
 * `--runnable.cli.disableNormalize 1` disables image normalization.
 * `--runnable.cli.metaUnknownVolume 99` overrides unknown volumes in *ComicInfo.xml* ([See #44](https://github.com/Deathspike/mangarack/issues/44)).

+## Developers

+MangaRack is developed in `TypeScript`, a typed superset of `JavaScript`, and is designed to run in any *JavaScript*-enabled platform, including but not limited to *cordova*, *electron*, and *nodejs*.
+All code has been split into modules that have been tagged with a specific label:

+* `component` modules are environment agnostic and define required services.
+* `cordova` modules implement `component`-required services for *cordova*.
+* `node` modules implement `component`-required services for *nodejs*.
+* `runnable` modules are intended to be executable entry points.

+Each module has its own package definition, but none of the modules specify inter-module dependencies.
+This means that modules do not explicitly depend on each other through their package definition, even thought they might need another module to function properly.
+If you wish to install a module through `npm`:

+1. Install the preferred `component` module and its `component` dependencies.
+2. Install the preferred *environment* module and its *environment* dependencies.
+3. Use the API (documented through definitions) to use `mangarack` functionality.

+If you wish to contribute to this repository:

+1. Clone this repository into a folder named `node_modules` (for module resolution).
+2. Run `node ezpz-install` in the folder using *Command Prompt*/*Terminal*.
+3. Open the folder with *Atom* (using the *TypeStrong* plugin) or *VSCode*.
+4. To test a *runnable*, run `node mangarack-runnable-*/dist/app` (replace `*`).

+Please open an issue for further questions.